 Some spouses clam up or lash out because they are too angry about the reality of a divorce.
 Others are too hurt.
 Some just plain refuse to talk about it at all.
 And there are those who just want to rant and rave about how ungrateful you are and how they are going to take you to cleaners -- and so on and so on.
 The bottom line is that such hurt and angry people refuse to communicate meaningfully.

-Your Spouse Is Missing
+Your Spouse is Missing

 Obviously, if your spouse has left town, it may be impossible to have a constructive conversation about how to end your marriage.
 In fact, there are a surprising number of cases in which a spouse claims to be dashing down to the corner to buy a pack of cigarettes but never comes back.

-If this, or something like it, is your situation, you probably will eventually be able to obtain a judgment declaring the marriage terminated -- also called "dissolved" in many states -- without ever locating your spouse.
+If this, or something like it, is your situation, you probably will be able to obtain a judgment declaring the marriage terminated -- also called "dissolved" in many states -- without ever locating your spouse.

 Your Spouse Lacks Good Faith